rust-lang/chalk/book/src/types/rust_types.md

 When equating, two `dyn P` and `dyn Q` types are equal if `P = Q` -- i.e., they have the same bounds.
-Note that -- for this purpose -- ordering of bounds is significant, and chalk assumes that a canonical ordering is established from somewhere else.
+Note that -- for this purpose -- ordering of bounds is significant.
+That means that if you create a `dyn Foo + Send` and a `dyn Send + Foo`, chalk would consider them distinct types.
+The assumption is that bounds are ordered in some canonical fashion somewhere else.
+This may want to change.

 There are "automatic" rules for proving that `dyn P: P` and so forth, but that is outside the scope of the chalk-ir crate.